-&lt;sup>10Although available information did not allow us to determine whether collectors gave a 14-day advance notice in most of these instances, we were able to determine that advance notice was not given in 11 instances.
+10Although available information did not allow us to determine whether collectors gave a 14-day advance notice in most of these instances, we were able to determine that advance notice was not given in 11 instances.

-collector failed to administer the ethyl glucuronide portion of the test to detect the presence of alcohol, and 24 were not completed as scheduled for unknown reasons.
+If the collectors do not send in incident reports, the collection system manager has no way of knowing that a participant has missed a drug test until she reconciles the scheduled drug tests with the drug tests actually performed, which she does after the end of each month. collector failed to administer the ethyl glucuronide portion of the test to detect the presence of alcohol, and 24 were not completed as scheduled for unknown reasons.